George-Paul-Tony-C/Task_assistant/README.md

 2. Simple and clean Interface with easily approachable user Experience.
 3. Key Analytics and Improvement Suggestions.
 4. Task Tracking with Timer Support.
-5. Conpletely Private on device Data Management.
+5. Completely Private on device Data Management.
 6. Long Notes and Memories to keep task with their related information.

 ## Getting Started